rsalmei/about-time/README.md

 # about-time
-## Small tool to track time of Python code blocks.
+## The missing Python framework to track timing of code blocks.

 ## What does it do?